aarmonis/Coldplay_NLP/workflow.md

-# Model Comparison
-## Descriptive Statistics
+### Descriptive Statistics

 - Calculate and compare:
-  - Mean
+  - Mean confidence score, pdf positive
   - Median
   - Standard deviation for sentiment scores from each model.

-## Visualization
+### Visualization positive pdf

 - Histograms: Frequency distribution of sentiment scores.
 - Box Plots: Quartiles comparison and outlier detection.
 - Density Plots: Estimate and visualize the probability density function.

-## Statistical Tests

-- Kolmogorov-Smirnov test to compare distributions.
+### Visualize transformer_labels

+# Next Steps

+Sentiment was a good rabbit hole BUT

+1. LDA to identify ESG topics
+2. ABSA for these topics to see how it evolves in discography.
+3. Keep album sentiment as a baseline and draw connections with vailance.